 The text box is where you will write the text of your Plain Text email.
 To save you time, you can click on the ''Sync from HTML" link so that all text from your HTML email is copied into the text box.

-Please note: a Plain Text email does not contain any hyperlinks, images or buttons, so you might need to edit your Plain Text email to reflect these limitations.
+Please note: A Plain Text email does not contain any hyperlinks, images or buttons, so you might need to edit your Plain Text email to reflect these limitations.
 The zkipster dynamic tags will also not be available, so you will need to write your event information and how your guests can RSVP to your event.

 Useful Links: